North Street, G3 7DN

 1911 (first extension completed 1963 and the St Andrew’s Halls incorporated in a third extension completed in 1981), William Brown Whitie (Cat B)

-The Mitchell Library, with its distinctive copper dome, is Glasgow’s largest public library and one of its most famous landmarks.
-Pop in for the Mitchell Curious sessions daily at 12.30 or book one of the tours to see behind the scenes.
+With it's distinctive copper dome, The Mitchell is Glasgow’s largest public library and one of its most famous landmarks.
+Pop in for the Mitchell Curious sessions (see Glasgow Life website for details) or book one of the tours to see behind the scenes.

 The Library’s recurring problem with space meant that an extension was begun in 1939.
 Building work was discontinued during the WWII and this extension finally opened in 1963.
 In 1962, the St Andrew’s Halls was destroyed by fire, putting the adjacent Mitchell Library at considerable risk.
 After much debate it was agreed that the site could be used for a library extension and Edinburgh architects, Sir Frank Mears and Partners were appointed to prepare the plans.
 The new extension was begun in 1972 and opened in 1981.
 The original façade of the St Andrews Halls, with its impressive statuary, became part of the new exterior.